 At least, “In Spinalonga, no one died alone” were the words of Epameinondas Remoundakis.

 And according to his and the words of our tourist guide, Spinalonga is the island of hope, the island of light.

 It gives us a big lesson today: humanity has to come always first.

-Well, at the moment when the whole world is still struggling with COVID-19, to be humane is necessary more than ever.
+Well, at the moment when the whole world is still struggling with COVID-19, being humane is necessary more than ever.